abbaslab/2024_SpatialTranscriptomics_Medullary_Extramedullary_AML/README.md

 # Spatial Transcriptomic Profiling of Medullary and Extramedullary Acute Myeloid Leukemia (AML)

-This repository contains the code and analysis for the paper titled "Spatial Transcriptomic Profiling Reveals Inflammation and Trans-differentiation States of Acute Myeloid Leukemia in Extramedullary and Medullary Tissues."
+This repository contains the code and analysis for the paper titled "Spatial Transcriptomics Reveals Inflammation and Trans-differentiation States of Acute Myeloid Leukemia in Extramedullary and Medullary Tissues."

 *Dasdemir et al. 2024*